 The onset of the COVID-19 pandemic has made many individuals familiar with terms such as “surgical masks” and “N95 respirators”.
 This post seeks to answer a few of the most commonly asked questions concerning these items of Personal Protection Equipment (PPE).
-These questions include what is an N95 mask and what is the difference between an N95 mask and a surgical mask.
+These questions include what is an N95 respirator and what is the difference between an N95 respirator and a surgical mask.
 Another common question is ” do I need to wear a mask to avoid COVID-19 infection?”

 Masks and respirators are critical items of PPE when combating highly infectious viruses such as SARS-CoV-2 or SARS-CoV-1 that can cause severe respiratory illnesses.
 However, in reading what follows below, please bear in mind that these items, like other PPE items, are only effective in infection control if the user correctly uses and disposes of them.